 At REYDAR, we have been developing AR marketing campaigns since 2010 and have seen our fair share of good and bad AR marketing efforts.
 In this section we will explore some of the best examples of AR marketing campaigns various industries have seen to date.

 This is one of our favourite AR campaigns that comes from Pepsi Max, which came out back in 2014, this campaign used an AR screen and camera to make it look like unbelievable scenes were happening in real-time, offering a big sock to the passing commuters.

 This AR marketing campaign was probably the real use of AR marketing some had seen, and accumulated millions of views online going viral thanks to its uniqueness and genuine shock factor.

 Argos: AR shopping app

 While AR can’t make decisions for you, it certainly can help.
-The Argos AR shopping app we created in 2018 in partnership with Argos allowed customers to power to preview furniture items in their homes through their smartphone camera.
+The AR shopping app we created in 2018 in partnership with Argos allowed customers the power to preview furniture items in their homes through their smartphone camera.
 Check it out below.

 Gorillaz: AR live show

 At the end of 2022, the globally known band Gorillaz took over New York’s Times Square and London’s Piccadilly Circus for two augmented reality live performances to promote their new single ‘Skinny Ape’.
 This AR marketing campaign fell worked perfectly with this band and their famous animated characters, who had the chance to look more real than ever before.

 The L’Oréal Makeup Genius app lets consumers try on makeup products using their smartphone camera.
 It also recommends products based on your activity and search history.

 AR in retail marketing aims to make customers feel more confident in their purchases by letting them see what products will look like before buying.
 Gucci’s virtual try-on app did exactly that, allowing customers to check out how their sneakers/trainers would look on their feet using their smartphone before making a purchase.